What is a Fellowship?

 What is the application process?

 The application process is by invitation only.
 Invited applicants must apply using NOF’s online application.
 The application requires essay responses to several questions, a resume, 2 references, and the option to submit a personal statement video and a writing sample.
 A review committee reviews all submitted applications.
 Members of the NOF team will interview applicants that move to round two.
-The announcement of the selected 2019-2020 cohort will be made in mid January 2019.
-All applicants will be notified of the status of their application by mid January 2019.
+The announcement of the selected 2019-2020 cohort will be made in February, 2019.

 *The deadline to submit an application for the 2019-2020 NOF Fellowship was December 3, 2018.
 For our 2020-2021 check back in September!

 How many people apply and are selected for the Fellowship?

 On average we receive 150 applications and select a cohort with a maximum of 20 Fellows.